Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

 For semantic segmentation, we adopt DeepLab-V2~\cite{chen2017deeplab} based on ResNet-101~\cite{he2016deep} as done in \cite{adaptseg, advent, clan, adaptpatch}.
 Following DCGAN~\cite{radford2015unsupervised}, the discriminator network consists of one LeakyReLU layer~\cite{maas2013rectifier} with the slope of 0.2 and two $4 \times 4$ convolutional layers with stride 2 (512$\to$512$\to$1).
 In training, we use SGD~\cite{bottou2010large} to optimize the network with momentum (0.9), weight decay (5e-4) and initial learning rate (2.5e-4).
 We use the same learning rate policy as in~\cite{chen2017deeplab}.
 Discriminators are optimized by Adam~\cite{kingma2014adam} with momentum ($\beta_1=0.9$, $\beta_2=0.99$), initial learning rate (1e-4) along with the same decreasing strategy as above. $\lambda_{adv}$ is set to 1e-3 following~\cite{adaptseg}.

-All experiments are implemented via PyTorch on a single RTX 2080Ti GPU.
+All experiments are implemented via PyTorch on a single 12GB GPU.
 The total iteration number is set as 10k for object recognition and 100k for semantic segmentation.
 The momentum value $\lambda_{\mathrm{ema}}$ is set to 0.5 for all tasks without parameter selection.
-The norm control factor $k$ is determined by reverse validation \cite{dann} and is set to 3 in SSDAN for all object recognition tasks.
+The norm control factor $k$ is determined by reverse validation \cite{dann} and is set to 3 in PRONOUN for all tasks.
 Similar to the entropy-based criterion in~\cite{morerio2017minimal}, the adapted model producing target predictions with the minimum mean entropy is selected for testing in the target domain.
 Data augmentation skills like random scale or ten-crop ensemble evaluation are not adopted.